-If a guest in your home falls down a flight of stairs and is seriously injured, you may be liable for the medical costs, plus a lawsuit if you are sued as a result of the accident.
+An umbrella insurance policy can cover a number of situations, for example if a guest in your home falls down a flight of stairs and is seriously injured, you may be liable for the medical costs, plus a lawsuit if you are sued as a result of the accident.
 Your personal liability insurance will cover these costs up to your policy limits, but if the medical bills and legal fees are greater than your coverage limit, you are then responsible for paying that amount out of pocket.
 However, if you have personal umbrella insurance, it will kick in and cover the extra payments.

 While you may not believe your particular lifestyle warrants additional coverage, the truth is, you just never know when a significant accident or situation could arise.
 If you find yourself in the middle of a lawsuit, your savings, assets, and even retirement funds could be at risk.
 Knowing you have the coverage and protection you need to avoid a future of financial headaches could be well worth it.

-Benefits of personal umbrella insurance
+Benefits of having personal umbrella insurance

 Now that you’ve had a refresher on what umbrella insurance is and how it works, you may find that having supplemental protection is the right fit for you.
 Here are some other advantages:

 - Serves as additional coverage – Umbrella insurance will only kick in once you have exhausted coverage from your other liability policies.
 If you are found to be responsible for $400,000 in damages due to an accident in your home, but your homeowners insurance only covers $300,000, your umbrella policy will cover the $100,000 difference.